Nassef Sawiris

-Nassef Onsi Sawiris (ناصف أنسي ساويرس; born January 19, 1961) is an Egyptian billionaire businessman, and the youngest of Onsi Sawiris' three sons (his brothers are Naguib and Samih).
-As of October 2021, his net worth was estimated at US$8.7 billion, making him the richest Arab and fourth richest African.
+Nassef Onsi Sawiris (ناصف أنسي ساويرس; born 19 January 1961) is an Egyptian businessman, and the youngest of Onsi Sawiris' three sons (his brothers are Naguib and Samih).
+As of October 2021, his net worth was estimated at US$8.7 billion, making him the richest Egyptian.

 Early life

-Nassef Sawiris received his secondary education from the Deutsche Evangelische Oberschule Kairo.
+Sawiris was born on 19 January 1961, in Aswan, Egypt, into a Coptic Christian family.
+He received his secondary education from the Deutsche Evangelische Oberschule Kairo.
 He then continued at University of Chicago where he received a bachelor's degree in economics in 1982.

 Career

 Sawiris joined the Orascom group in 1982 and oversaw the construction activities of Orascom Construction following the transfer of management control from his father Onsi Sawiris in 1995.
 He became CEO of Orascom Construction Industries following the company's incorporation in 1998.
 He served on the board of Besix, following OCI SAE acquiring a 50% stake in the company in 2004, and a member of the remuneration and nominations committee until 2017.

 He was on the board of directors of the Cairo and Alexandria Stock Exchanges from 2004 to 2007, and was also a board director at the Dubai International Financial Exchange DIFX from July 2008 to June 2010.

 In January 2013, he became CEO of OCI NV when they acquired the former parent company OCI SAE.
 In 2015, he was elected a board member of LafargeHolcim, having served on Lafarge SA's board since 2008.

 In October 2015, it was reported that Sawiris had acquired a stake in Adidas AG via his investment company NNS Holding Sàrl Luxembourg.
 In 2016 he was appointed supervisory director of Adidas AG, Herzogenaurach, Germany.

-In October 2020, Sawiris founded Avanti Acquisition Corp, a Special-purpose acquisition company.
+In October 2020, Sawiris founded Avanti Acquisition Corp, a special-purpose acquisition company.
 However, after failing to acquire another company, Avanti Acquisition was wound up in October 2022.

 Sports ownership

 Sawiris has invested heavily in the ownership of sports teams, particularly within association football.
-Alongside billionaire Wes Edens, Sawiris owns the football club holding company V Sports: who own Premier League team Aston Villa and a 46% stake in Primeira Liga team Vitória S.C..
-Additionally, V Sports are in discussions to form a Major League Soccer team in Las Vegas, with the name 'Las Vegas Villains' registered within American and European copyright.
+Alongside billionaire Wes Edens, Sawiris owns the football club holding company V Sports: who own Premier League team Aston Villa and a 29% stake in Primeira Liga team Vitória S.C.

 As of March 2021, Sawiris also owns a 6.3% stake in American company MSG Sports: whose assets include the NBA team New York Knicks and NHL team New York Rangers.